jfpoilpret/fast-arduino-lib/README.md

 - Breadboard ATtiny85 at 8MHz
 - Arduino Leonardo with USB support

-I have started writing a [step-by-step tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) to learn FastArduino API, which shall be finished by end 2017, but it can already be used to understand some of FastArduino API.
-In parallel to that, I am documenting [FastArduino API](http://jfpoilpret.github.io/fast-arduino-lib/) through [doxygen](http://www.stack.nl/~dimitri/doxygen/) and that should also be finished by end 2017.
+A [step-by-step tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) is available for those who want to learn FastArduino API; although not fully complete yet, (a few missing features will be documented early 2018), it can already be used to understand most FastArduino API.
+In parallel to that, I am documenting [FastArduino API](http://jfpoilpret.github.io/fast-arduino-lib/) through [doxygen](http://www.stack.nl/~dimitri/doxygen/) and that should also be completed early 2018.

 Roadmap
 =======